TXOG/Discord-Catfish-Finder/README.md

 ### Run bash file (installing dependencies)

 Run the runme.sh by `bash runme.sh`.
+Make sure you are in the same directory.
 You can see the contents of this file in the source code folder under the version you are installing.

 ### Run python file